codeananda/bitcoin_price_predictor/README.md

 A mentor paid me to do this as a toy project to test if we would be a good fit working together.
 The goal was to demonstrate that I can properly train and tune Tensorflow/Keras models for time series/sequence  problems.
 I successfully demonstrated this and we worked on a [bigger sequence classification project](https://github.com/theadammurphy/sequence_classification_pytorch) afterwards with a client.

-My mentor left the following ⭐⭐⭐⭐⭐ review after completing this project:
+My mentor left the following ⭐⭐⭐⭐⭐ review:

 <img width="636" alt="Screenshot 2021-09-01 at 17 19 46" src="https://user-images.githubusercontent.com/51246969/131698489-32a12020-7cd0-4277-9a62-1907f0eff43d.png">

-Note: we decided beforehand it would be a fixed price project but I asked to bill it hourly to increase the number of hours billed on my [Upwork profile](https://www.upwork.com/freelancers/~01153ca9fd0099730e).
+Note: I spent more than 8 hours on this but asked to bill it hourly to increase the number of hours billed on my [Upwork profile](https://www.upwork.com/freelancers/~01153ca9fd0099730e).

 # This Repo is a Work-in-Progress 🏗

 I finished this project in June 2021 and am in the process of tidying everything up so it can be presented to the world in a nice manner.
 You are one of the lucky souls who gets to see the repo in its raw form.
 But this means that not everything is as clean or orderly as it should be.

+# The Goal

-However, I hope it gives you an idea of how I approached this project and demonstrates I can build and tune Tensorflow/Keras models on univariate time-series data.
+1. Demonstrate I can build and tune Tensorflow/Keras models on time series/sequence classification problems

-Note: I am currently moving all the functions I actually used from [`helpers.py`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/main/price_predictor/helpers.py) into [`helpers_short.py`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/main/price_predictor/helpers_short.py).
-The former contains all the functions I wrote for the project but several of them were written and not used in model training.
-I want to create one file that contains all the functions I actually used.
-Moreover, I am also adding docstrings to every function since I didn't write many the first time around.
-I realise now how grave an error this was!
+2. Demonstrate I can work independently each week and report back on progress

 # Results